IME part 2 is the name given to the period of formation and training for curates.

 Orientation & training days for training incumbents:

-All training incumbents expecting to receive a new curate in 2022 should attend one of the two online orientation sessions with Grant Bayliss and Hannah Hobday (Tuesday 3 May 10am-12 noon or Monday 16 May 2-4pm).
+All training incumbents expecting to receive a new curate in 2022 should attend one of the two online orientation sessions with Grant Bayliss and David Pickering (Thursday 27 April 10am-12noon or Tuesday 9 May 2-4pm).
 Booking available via IME 2 Eventbrite button above.

 New Training Incumbents (TIs) and those who have not trained a curate in the Diocese of Oxford before or not done so recently should also attend the training incumbent training offered by the CMD Team.
-The first session covering supervision skills, learning agreements and general curacy matters will be led by Andrea Russell and held at Ripon College Cuddesdon on a choice of either Thursday 12 May or Thursday 16 June.
-The second session on assessment and reporting will be held on a choice of dates in January/February 2023.
+The first session covering supervision skills, learning agreements and general curacy matters will be led by Andy Angel and held at Ripon College Cuddesdon on a choice of either Wednesday 3 or Thursday 25 May.
+The second session on assessment and reporting will be held on a choice of dates in January/February 2024.
 Booking available via IME 2 Eventbrite button above.

 Induction to IME 2 for curates & training incumbents:

-General infoirmation and this year's Welcome to Curacy booklet will be emailed out in early May but prospective deacons and their TIs may want to note the following dates:
+General information and this year's Welcome to Curacy booklet will be emailed out in early May but prospective deacons and their TIs may want to note the following dates for 2023:

-- Curates considering the BA or PGDip learning tracks should watch the relevant online videos and put in an application (using the form on Moodle) by 23 August.
-The BA course induction will be held online 10am-12noon on 15 September.
-The PGDip course induction will form part of the first online teaching day on Thursday 29 September.
+- Curates considering the BA or PGDip learning tracks should watch the relevant online videos and put in an application (using the form on Moodle) by 22 August.
+The BA course induction will be held online 10am-12noon on 13 September with David Pickering.
+The PGDip course induction will form part of the first online teaching day with Grant Bayliss on Wednesday 27 September.

-The full calendar of 2022-23 dates should be available in May.
+The full calendar of 2023-24 dates should be available after Easter.